<< YCBA Home Yale Center for British Art Yale Center for British Art << YCBA Home

 Related Content:

-View catalog record for Clarkson's letter bearing the Slave Medallion design embossed in black wax.
+View catalog record for Clarkson's letter bearing the design of the anti-slavery medallion embossed in black wax.

-View catalog record for a fob seal bearing the Slave Medallion design
+View catalog record for a fob seal bearing the design of the anti-slavery medallion

 Classification: